AdobeDocs/learning-manager.en/help/migrated/authors/frequently-asked-questions-for-authors.md

 A typical course life cycle appears as follows:

-**Draft **-When an author completes creating a course and saving it.
+**Draft** -When an author completes creating a course and saving it.
 At this state, course is not available yet for learners.

-**Published **-When an author completes publishing a course.
+**Published** -When an author completes publishing a course.
 At this state, the course is available for learners to enroll.

-**Retired** - After publishing a course, you can move it to a retired state if you don’t want the course to appear in course catalog for learners.
+**Retired** - After publishing a course, you can move it to a retired state if you don't want the course to appear in course catalog for learners.

 **Deleted** - A course under deleted state is when it is removed completely from the Adobe Learning Manager application.
 Courses can be deleted by authors only when they are in draft or retired states.